mhcrnl/ogcalc/doc/ogcalc.rst

 :math:`P`, and :math:`R`.
 It must then display the results, :math:`A` and :math:`O`.

-A simple sketch of the interface is shown in Figure \ref{fig:sketch}.
+A simple sketch of the interface is shown in Figure :ref:`fig:sketch`.

 .. _fig-sketch:
 .. figure:: figures/sketch.svg